pulkitkumar95/yolo_challenege_498L/README.md

 In this assignment you will implement a YOLO-like object detector on the PASCAL VOC dataset.
-You will mainly focus on imlementing the yolo loss function and experiment with different base architectures and hyperparameters.
+You will mainly focus on implementing the yolo loss function and experiment with different base architectures and hyperparameters.
 Starter kit is provided to help you guide though the steps.

-**PS : Refer to lecture slides for the exact loss function (YOLO V1) to implement.**
+**PS : Refer to lecture slides for the exact loss function (YOLO V1) to implement.** Additional reference material is provided below.

 # General Instructions
-1. **Bonus Assignment**: This assignment is not cumpolsary and its aminly for those who want to improve their grade.
-That said, I **HIGHLY** encourage for everyone to do.
+1. **Bonus Assignment**: This assignment is not compulsory and it's mainly for those who want to improve their grade.
+That said, I **HIGHLY** encourage everyone to do it.
 I myself learnt a lot from it.

 2. **Group Assignment**: This can be done in groups of at most 3.
 All members of a group will be graded equally.

 3. **Two stage submission** : As mentioned in class, submission would be done in two stages.
-After the end of first stage (due 11:59PM,May 4), you need to submit your best perfroming MAP scores.
-We will release, the scores of the top three performers after which you will have another week (Stage 2, due 11:59PM, May 11) to improve your model performance.
-Both stages will have indivdual scores.
+After the end of the first stage (Stage 1, due 11:59PM, May 4), you need to submit your best performing MAP scores.
+We will release the scores of the top three performers after which you will have another week (Stage 2, due 11:59PM, May 11) to improve your model performance.
+Both stages will have individual scores.

-**Important Note:** You are only allowed to use your late days for Stage 1 and NOT for stage 2.
+**Important Note:** You are only allowed to use your late days for stage 1 and NOT for stage 2.
+Only students who submit the scores by the end of stage 1 will be eligible for additional bonus for top-N (i.e., if you are using late days for Stage 1, your submission will be counted in top-N).

 # Data Setup

 Once you have cloned this folder, execute the download_data script provided: